montoyamoraga/tiny-trainable-instruments/notebooks/speech/README.md

 ## About

-Speech to MIDI to control drum machines
+Speech to \acrshort{MIDI} to control drum machines

 ## Reference